 The biggest alternative to Android is iOS from Apple.
 But iOS is no big winner when it comes to privacy either.
 Here are a few Android OS alternatives that can really boost your mobile privacy:

-- Ubuntu Touch – A mobile version of the Ubuntu operating system.
+- Ubuntu Touch: A mobile version of the popular Ubuntu OS, focusing on open-source principles and user privacy.

 Other Google alternatives